Leszno: Post-war history

 The pre-war monument of the Greater Poland insurgents was restored in 1957.
 The town underwent a period of fast development especially between 1975 and 1998 when it was a seat of a voivodeship administrative area.
 In 1991, a monument to the Constitution of 3 May 1791 and the heroes of the fights for Poland's independence was unveiled, and in 1995, a memorial to the victims of the Katyn massacre was unveiled.
+From 1975 to 1998, it was the capital of the Leszno Voivodeship.
 In 2000, the city was awarded "The Golden Star of Town Twinning" prize by the European Commission.